 - Nuclear Safety Committee.

-The personal information collected as part of administering these Committees includes personal information about external committee members for security clearance and communication purposes.
-This includes names, addresses, dates of birth and nationality.
+The personal information collected as part of administering these committees includes personal information about external committee members for police check and communication purposes.
+This includes names, addresses, email addresses, phone numbers, dates of birth and nationality.

 ARPANSA maintains a paper and electronic register for visitors.
-The personal information collected includes names and driver’s licence number details.
+The personal information collected includes names and phone numbers.

 Talk to a Scientist